SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide-en.md

 ### On Macs or Linux

-Run the installation shell script in the `bin` directory.
+Run the installation script in the `bin` directory.

 ~~~
   $ cd bin